-10 Early Signs Of Labour – How You Will Know Your Baby Is Coming
+10 Early Labour Signs: How You Will Know Your Baby Is Coming

-What are the early signs of labour, and how will you know the baby is coming?
+What are the early labour signs, and how will you know the baby is coming?
 This is one of the BIG questions I had in my third trimester of pregnancy and towards the end of both of my pregnancies.

-I was reminded of this recently when my pregnant sister-in-law was two weeks overdue when expecting her baby, and quizzed me about what my early signs of labour were.
+I was reminded of this recently when my pregnant sister-in-law was two weeks overdue when expecting her baby, and quizzed me about what my early labour signs were.

 When you’re at the end of pregnancy, you just want to know when the baby is coming, don’t you?!